rzafft/rpi5-security-camera/README.md

 <br><br>

-# Picking a Object Detection Model (Downloading YOLOv8 .hef file)
+# Picking a Object Detection Model

 For this project we will use the YOLOv8 object detection model.
 We will download it from the Hailo Model Zoo, a collection of ready-to-use models that are already compiled in .hef format.

-Go to Hailo's official model zoo at https://github.com/hailo-ai/hailo_model_zoo.
-In README.md, you can find links to object detection models specifically for the Hailo 8 chip (compatibility matters).
-You can also just go to docs/public_models/hailo8/hail08_object_detection.rst.
-Here you will find a table where each row is a object detection model for the hailo 8 chip that was compiled using the hailo dataflow compiler (DFC).
-We should see the following rows:

-* yolov8x⭐: slowest, most accurate
-* yolov8l⭐: slow, accurate
-* yolov8m⭐: balenced speed and accuracy
-* yolov8s⭐: faster, less accurate
-* yolov8n⭐: fastst, least accurate

-Choose the yolov8s varient.
-This is the 'small' version of YOLOv8.
-It should have the following metrics.
+Go to Hailo's official model zoo and find the yolov8 object detection models for the Hailo8 chip: https://github.com/hailo-ai/hailo_model_zoo/blob/master/docs/public_models/HAILO8/HAILO8_object_detection.rst

+Download the .hef file for the YoloV8s.
+This is a smaller, faster, but less accurate version of the YoloV8 object detection model.
+If we wanted the most accurate model, we could download yolov8x.

+The YoloV8s model has the following metrics. ...

-* Network Name: yolov8s⭐
+* Network Name: yolov8s
 * Float Mean Average Precision / Accuray before optimization (floatmAp): 44.6
 * Hardware Mean Average Precision / Accuracy after compiling for Hailo (HardwaremAP): 44.0
 * FPS (Batch size = 1) / How many frames can the chip process per second: 491